 You know what happens?
 I just don’t feel like it one day.
 Then suddenly, two or three days go without me writing a single word.
 Sometimes I just have trouble finding inspiration.
 There are days that I actually want to write, but can’t think of a damn thing to actually write about.

 It’s the same with art for me.
 I don’t consider myself much of an artist, but I love to draw.
-Trouble is none of it is ever good enough for me to do anything with.
+Trouble is, I feel like none of it is ever good enough for me to do anything with.
 However, you only get better if you work at it.
 But every time I try to set my mind to it, I then go weeks if not months without attempting to draw anything.

-I hope that this strategy helps to spark my creativity, something I could really use right now.
+I've found this strategy helps to spark my creativity, something I can use everyday.
 I’d encourage you to try something similar.
 Just spend a little time each day just working on whatever comes to you, no matter how silly it seems.
-Write or sketch the first thing that comes to your mind and go with it – use prompts if you’d like.
+Write or sketch the first thing that comes to your mind and go with it.
+Do your favorite craft or try a new one.
+Use prompts if you’d like.
 Just create.
 It’s good for you.

 Do you have any special ways to get yourself inspired to write or create art, whatever sort of art it might be?
 I’d love to hear about them.